 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
 Complete?
-Physical education days Beginning of each school year Participation numbers and Feedback from Staff Principal Physical Education Instructor Teachers, staff and students In progress Schedule weekly physical education classes into the curriculum each school Total minutes of physical education that is offered daily or weekly to our scholars • Staff, Students and physical education staff and coaches yes
+Physical education days Walk - a - thon Steps to success Field Day Beginning of each school year Participation numbers and Feedback from Staff Principal Physical Education Instructor Teachers, staff and students In progress Schedule weekly physical education classes into the curriculum each school Total minutes of physical education that is offered daily or weekly to our scholars ▲ · Staff, Students and physical education staff and coaches yes